oasysai/oasysdb/readme.md

 Simple and easy to use API with no learning curve.
 No worries about setting up a server or configuring the database.
 We want you to forget about the vector database stuff and actually focus on building your AI application fast.

-Read more about the design philosophy of OasysDB in the [Design Documentation](/docs/design.md).
+Read more about the design philosophy of OasysDB in the [Comprehensive Guide](/docs/guide.md).

 # 🚀 Quickstart with Rust